RingCentral pricing: Hidden fees + 6 Other things to know

 Unlimited SMS, MMS to US & CanadaX

-Toll-free numbersUnlimitedMinutes limited
+Toll-free numbersUnlimitedMinutes are limited

-Additional phone numbers$5 per number$4.99 - $14.99 per number
+Additional phone numbers$5 per number$4.99–$14.99 per number

 Call recording